Tod Sloan (jockey): Rhyming slang

 The name of Tod Sloan left a mark on the English language.
-His name was already famous in London because he rode many winners in England where his first name was adopted into the rhyming slang used by the Cockneys of the East end of London to mean 'own' as in 'on his own' (from Tod Sl'oan').
+His name was already famous in London because he rode many winners in England where his first name was adopted into the rhyming slang used by the Cockneys of the East end of London to mean 'own' as in 'on his Jack Jones' (from Tod Sl'oan').
 Hence, someone 'on his tod' is alone.